 By the Memorials:

-If you find yourself near the memorials and hungry, the only option is the refreshment stands.
+If you find yourself near the memorials and hungry, the only options are the refreshment stands.
 These are more than just hot dogs – there are sandwiches, salads, and a variety of options.

 You’ll find the most options to eat at the Lincoln Memorial/Korean Memorial refreshment stand on the Independence Ave side of the Lincoln Memorial.